 Where even the Hills celebrate Holi

-Purulia is a gem tucked in the westernmost West Bengal that still keeps its pristine beauty intact.
+Purulia is a gem tucked in the westernmost West Bengal that keeps its pristine beauty intact.
 The land is blessed by emerald landscapes, verdant hills, and dense woods.
-Its rustic ambience and peaceful surroundings make it a must visit destination.
+Its rustic ambiance and peaceful surroundings make it a must-visit destination.
 Another unavoidable reason to visit this place is its Holi celebrations.
-People here celebrate Holi in traditional style three days before.
-Holi or Dol festival (as locally called) is organised around Bandhar Deul – a temple dating back to the 8th century.
+People here celebrate Holi in the traditional style three days before.
+Holi or Dol festival (as locally called) is organized around Bandhar Deul – a temple dating back to the 8th century.
 Chau dance, Natua dance, Darbari Jhumur, and songs of Baul musicians mark the merriment of Holi in Purulia.
 These dances and music add a unique color to the colorful festival and its festivities.

 What’s more makes Purulia Holi unique is the fact that its Ayodhya Pahar is bathed in red color during the season in which Holi is celebrated.
 It is because of the generous shower of Palash flowers.
 That is why it is also called the land of Palash.
 The entire hill covered in the lovely red flowers presents an amazing sight to behold.
 Don’t forget to sip on Mohua – the local brew during Holi/Dol celebrations in Purulia.